-In 2008 the REAL Deal Reuse Store moved to its current location, a former Public Works building no longer needed by the Town of Smiths Falls.
+In 2008 the REAL Deal Reuse Store moved to its current location, a former Smiths Falls Public Works building.
 The building happened to be located on a three acre naturalized parcel of land, adjacent to a significant wetland known as “The Swale”.
 REAL saw the many possibilities the site offered for introducing the public to environmental concepts by providing information, demonstrations, opportunities and workshops all in one place, creating an environmental centre for the region.

 |REAL Deal Reuse Store.
 The most well-known feature of the site is the REAL Deal Reuse Store , which accepts and sells gently used goods, ensuring that reusable and restorable items are kept out of landfills.
 Read more.|

 |Electronic Waste Collection.
 On site is an OES (Ontario Electronic Stewardship) electronics waste collection bin.
 Materials are accepted during store hours and shipped to OES facilities for proper recycling.
 You do not need to be a resident of Smiths Falls to use this service.
 Read more.|

 |Other Waste Materials.
 The REAL Deal Reuse Store also accepts other waste items such as batteries, print cartridges, scrap wire and metal, mercury thermostats,milk bags, and used writing instruments for recycling.
 We will also accept clean, used grocery bags for customer purchases.
 Read more.|

 |Compost Demonstration Site.
 REAL has put in a compost shelter next to the community garden, that will demonstrate several different styles of composters.
 We hope to offer compost workshops there.|